BNNorman/PiZero2W_Pixelbot/docs/readme.md

 ## Interpreter

-This program runs uploaded user programs using python exec() it provides access to the hardware using a globals dictionary which gives the user program access to the following classes:-
+This program runs uploaded user programs using python exec() it provides access to the hardware using a globals dictionary which gives the user program access to the following classes (See HullOS.py):-

 - motors - which provides control over the Pixelbot motors.
 - neopixels - which proviudes control over the 12 neopixel ring